Trung28899/NodeJS-Session-Cookie/README.txt

             +, see store constant and middleware to set up session
         - Now we hit login in the /login route, we'll have a record in mongodb under shop, under session collection

+    5. Asssignment 5:
+        - Code in 6th Commit
+        - Task: Authenticate user when user go to Login > hit button Login, not at the beginning of the applicaiton.
+When user hit Login, create a session that store the user.
+Operate information from that user session instead of req.user
+        - See ./controllers/auth.js: under postLogin() to see how to create user session and authenticate user.

+            +, After we click Login,
+            go to dev tools > Application > Cookies we'll see connect.id Cookie, which will be connected to the req.session.user.

+            +, If we delete the cookie from this application, won't be able to render 'Cart' and 'Order' option, 'Add To Cart' won't work also

+        - See ./controllers/shop.js: under getCart(), postCart(), postCartDeleteProduct():
+            +, In order to work with user object retrieved from the database, we will have to use:
+            const sessionObject = User.hydrate(req.session.user);
+            to create a new mongoose object

+            +, After all operations finished, we'll have to save that object back to user session:
+            req.session.user = sessionObject;

 IV.
 Other Notes:
     What's in this module ?